 Other areas of counselling I deal with

-I also work with domestic abuse and this includes emotional abuse and mental abuse as well as physical violence/rape.
+I also work with domestic abuse; this includes emotional abuse and mental abuse as well as physical violence/rape.

-I offer support to carers of a relative experiencing mental health difficulties, and coping strategies to deal with this stressful situation.
+I offer support to carers and coping strategies to help deal with this stressful situation.

 Concessionary rates are available to people on a low income/benefits and students.

 Type of session